-These gloriously green gluten-free, paleo and vegan pesto kale seed crackers are a cross between kale chips and seed crackers.
+These crisp and crunchy gluten-free pesto flavored kale crackers are a cross between kale chips and seed crackers.

 We go through crackers pretty quickly at my house.
 Whether paired with a chunk of cheese, a swipe of dip, a spread of nut butter or just eaten plain, crackers are a pantry staple.